 Laser Projectors vs. Lamp Projectors

-When you hear the term ‘laser’ projection you might think of that scene from Real Genius where they shoot a high-powered laser at a house that is filled with popped popcorn.
+When you hear the term ‘laser’ projection you might think of that scene from Real Genius where they shoot a high-powered laser at a house that is filled with up-popped popcorn.
 Unfortunately, high-powered popcorn popping laser technology isn’t widely available yet.
 But as it turns out, lasers are a great alternative to traditional lamps in a projector.

-So, what’s the catch with laser projection?
 The solid state lasers used in projectors today are very bright, have wider color spaces, deep black levels and never require lamp replacement!
 Yes, replacement lamps have gotten less expensive but there’s also the labor involved to replace these lamps.
 If the projector is installed high up in a sanctuary for example, you might need to rent a lift.
 Do this 3 or 4 times and you’re really not coming out ahead on savings.

 Additionally, these new laser light source projectors are a particularly good choice for heavy use and ‘all day’ applications, because they don’t overheat like traditional bulb projectors.
 And unlike lamp based projection, their color and white brightness is maintained over a much longer period.
 They also offer some greater installation flexibility - some can be mounted at any point of a 360-degree radius.

 So?
 The catch?
 You guessed it, cost.
 But when you amortize over time, the cost levels out quite a bit.
 And if you put a price tag on aggravation, well the laser projector might ultimately seem a good bit cheaper.
 Sony has a handy total cost of ownership wizard which provides a comparison of unit, maintenance and electricity costs, if you need to do some convincing.